pyriter/tdaclient/README.md

 console.log(optionChainResponse);
 ```

-## Setup if you want to contribute to this package
+## Guide to Getting an Access Token

 For more info refer to this [page](https://developer.tdameritrade.com/content/getting-started)

+1. Clone this github repo
-1. Create a file calls `credentials.json` and put it in the package root directory.
+2. Create a file calls `credentials.json` and put it in the package root directory.
-2. Put the following information in that file you just created:
+3. Put the following information in that file you just created:
    ```json
    {
       "client_id": "example-client-id",
       "redirect_uri": "example-redirect-uri"
    }
    ```
-3. Run this command and open the output URL from the console.
+4. Run this command and open the output URL from the console.
     ```bash
     node generateAuthUrl.js
     ```
-4. Login and click allow.
+5. Login and click allow.
-5. You will then see a blank page load.
+6. You will then see a blank page load.
 Take a look at the URL bar on your browser.
     1. You will see a URL query string with a value for `code`.
     2. Copy this value.
     3. Open up the developer's console on the browser and type this in: ```decodeURIComponent("MY_CODE")```
     4. Keep this decoded code.
 This is your access_token.
-6. Go to this [page](https://developer.tdameritrade.com/authentication/apis/post/token-0) to get the access token and
+7. Go to this [page](https://developer.tdameritrade.com/authentication/apis/post/token-0) to get the access token and
    refresh token
     1. Fill in the form with the follow values:
         1. grant_type: authorization_code